danparaska/candi-examples/3_mass_balance/Readme.md

 - 'substep_0' = 72 (hours per timestep).
 This is the substep until 'firststeps'.
 - 'substep_1' = 48 (hours per timestep).
 This is the substep after 'firststeps'.
 - 'firststeps' = 0.5 (years).
 This is the time when the substep changes to 'substep_1'.
 We will set this to coincide with the input of tracers.
+In this way, the model goes through the spinup period quickly, then slows down to process the increased boundary load of the tracers.
 - 'timeswitch' = 2 (integer switch).
 This setting allows the substep settings above to function.

 ### SWI settings